p-stachyra/Political-debate-on-Twitter/README.md

 ### Analysis

-The whole concept was based on the fact that the tweet's content, as well as the state in which the user posting it was registered.
+For the purpose of the analysis, not only the tweets' content was studied, but also the state in which the user posting it was registered.
 Therefore, based on user's location, the assumption of political affiliation of the state was made (dominantly Democrat/Republican or swing).
-The content of the tweet was studied in terms of emotions (their intensities as well as the frequencies of dominant emotions were studied). <br><br>
+The content of the tweet was studied in terms of emotions (their intensities as well as the frequencies of dominant emotions) and objects of these emotions (most distinctive words) in a state-wise manner. <br><br>

 #### Data Wrangling
 The Jupyter notebook file *Data Cleaning and Descriptives.ipynb* was used for the exploratory step of the analysis.